There’s really nothing like the impact of an IRL (in real life) Financial Ed Event, is there?

 Budgeting Simulation

-• Different types of expenses
+• Understanding a budget and the different types of expenses

-• Simulation consists of participants picking a career, family, house, and car and building a budget utilizing the information.
+• Simulation consists of participants picking a career, family, house, and car and building a budget utilizing the information

 Retire on Track Simulation